 Fighting against gender inequality will result in greater employee retention rate and a diverse workforce – and there are many ways to push towards equality:

 As we commemorate Women’s History Month, let’s honor the resilience and achievements of women throughout time.
-Let’s also recommit ourselves to creating inclusive workplaces where every woman, from any background, can thrive!
+Let’s also recommit ourselves to breaking down those barriers and creating inclusive workplaces where every woman can thrive (coming from a 75% female office, we can vouch for women being ESSENTIAL to any team).

 Read Rikia’s insightful blog here: